 First of all, what happened to Solana?
 On August 3rd, some Solana users saw their wallets being drained.
 The community quickly confirmed that all affected users had one thing in common: They all used a wallet called Slope at one point.
 Later, it was confirmed that the wallet app had sent the user's seed phrase to a central server in the form of readable text.

 Since the seed phrase was sent in clear text, anyone with access to this particular server may be able to access the user's account.
 These low security standards can lead to vulnerabilities that allow hackers to access the seed phrase and drain funds.

 Second, imToken does not offer support for Solana.
 If you did use Solana, please take the following steps to minimize further risk below.

 - The incident: Some hackers gained access to the seed phrases (also known as Mnemonic phrases or backup phrases) of Slope wallet users

-- If you have used any Slope wallet - even just for generating one address - please open another Solana-enabled wallet, create a new account with new seed phrase (Mnemonic) and transfer assets from the old to the new account
+- If you have used any Slope wallet - even just for generating one address - please open another Solana-enabled wallet, create a new account with new seed phrase (Mnemonic) and transfer tokens from the old to the new account

 Security best practices: A private key never leaves the device

 At imToken, we used developer tools such as Sentry and Firebase for error reporting and statistics as it is common practice.
 We do however never collect any data sensitive to wallet security.

 - We invite any security auditor and developer to participate in our bug bounty mechanism participate in the bug report program.